 Can coronavirus live on clothes?
 If so, for how long?

-Information on whether coronavirus can live on any surface is still unclear, but there are a few reassuring things we do know.
-Harvard Health says the disease is more likely to survive on a hard surface than a soft surface like fabric.
-Smoother surfaces, like patent leather, may be safer to wear.
-The length of time that coronavirus can live is also still under speculation.
+Information on whether coronavirus can live on any surface is still unclear, but there are a few reassuring things to remember.
+Harvard Health says the disease is more likely to survive on hard surfaces than soft surfaces like fabric.
+Smoother materials, like patent leather, may be safer to wear.
+Just how long coronavirus can live outside of a host remains under speculation.
 The World Health Organization estimates the lifetime of the disease is between a few hours and a few days.

 Currently, there’s conflicting information about whether the coronavirus can be killed at a certain temperature or if it can survive through a laundry wash.
 To be on the safe side, wash items in hot water when possible.
 You should also consider wiping down your washer and dryer with a disinfectant.